filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/solidity-libraries/index.md

   smart-contracts:
     parent: "smart-contracts-developing-contracts"
     identifier: "solidity-libraries-bff1cc77a90c8bea84857e1139981325"
-weight: 460
+weight: 480
 toc: true
 aliases:
     - "/developers/infrastructure/libraries/"
 ---

-## Filecoin.sol
+## Filecoin-solidity

-Filecoin.sol allows developers to:
+Filecoin-solidity allows developers to:

 - Solidity libraries to interact with Filecoin built-in actors.
 - Simplify the interaction with the Filecoin storage market, miner actors, the verified registry for FIL+ automation, and more.